 SOCI 101.
 Introduction to Sociology (4E)

 This course examines social order and change using fundamental sociological concepts.
 It establishes a framework for the systematic and critical interpretation of society and the analysis of social problems, and facilitates an understanding of how and why individuals and groups behave as they do.
-This course satisfies the Core Curriculum requirement in Social Sciences.
+This course satisfies the Core Exploration requirement in Social and Behavioral Sciences.

 SOCI 199/299/399/499.
 Independent Study (1-4E)